patrickbucher/daily-haskell/diary.md

 First, I got rid of the `Leaf` variant of my `Tree`.
 I had to remove it at three or four places, and the game still works.

+Then I started implementing the `buildTreeAB` function, which worked rather well, until it stopped evaluating and got stuck.
+I had to write my bespoke `foldl1` function that stops recursion upon alpha-beta-range violation.
+But this function just never finishes, as far as I understand the situation.
+I have to think about that.

 # Day 39 (Mo, 2025-09-15)